isma90/kubernetes-config/README.md

 ### Credit

-This repository was heavily inspired by the implementation in [giantswarm/prometheus](https://github.com/giantswarm/prometheus)
+This repository was inspired by the implementation in [giantswarm/prometheus](https://github.com/giantswarm/prometheus)

 #### Bibliography